 Garlic is a natural antibiotic.
 It’s especially ideal for most any respiratory problem, which I personally experienced with one of my horses many years ago.
 Since it is both an antibiotic and it assists in soothing a cough, it can help with mucus in the lungs and any infection that is present.

-Another attribute of Garlic is its ability to improve digestion by supporting the development of natural bacterial flora.
+Another attribute of garlic is its ability to improve digestion by supporting the development of natural bacterial flora.
 This is key to a good digestive system, which in-turn is important to a strong immune system.

 If you would like to help protect yourself and your animals from infection, this is one of the best herbs to turn to.